ni554n/userscripts/rapidmoviez-scrollable-popular-movies-and-tv-shows-section/README.md

 - 2.0
   - Gets the title from the link if it is not provided.
 - 1.5
-  - It now matches the style from the "Latest Episodes" section.
+  - Now matches the style from the "Latest Episodes" section.
+- 1.0
+  - Initial implementation.

 ## Information